 The Bottom Line

 Now that you have a better understanding of how the LIFO inventory method works, I strongly recommend that you invest in an inventory management system that will help you maximize your profits without taking up valuable time.
-Be sure to try Lightspeed’s intuitive, automatic software that make tracking your stock a breeze.
-Click here for a free 14-day trial.
+If you’re unsure which inventory method you should use, read additional information on inventory accounting methods and make the decision that is best for your small business.